benjystanton/benjystanton.github.io/web-animation-resources.md

 ---
+layout: page
 title: Web Animation Resources
-author: benjystanton
-layout: page
+permalink: /web-animation-resources/
 ---

 A growing collection of resources to help you get started with animation on the web.
 Last updated on Friday 20th June 2014.

 ## Articles